Tulayl

 Tulayl (تليل) was a Palestinian Arab village in the Safad Subdistrict located 14.5 km northeast of Safad.
 It was situated on a hill near Lake Hula.
 Together with the nearby village of al-Husayniyya, it had a population of 340 in 1945.
 Tulayl was depopulated during the 1948 Palestine War.

 History

-The village was built on the site of the Roman town of Thella.
-The 1st-century historian, Josephus, mentions the village in his day with reference to the extent of Upper Galilee and which stretched "in length from Meroth to Thella, a village near Jordan."
+The village was established atop the Roman period town of Thella, mentioned by the first century AD Jewish author Josephus as a village located near the Jordan River, marking the eastern boundary of Upper Galilee.

+Archaeological discoveries from preceding eras include a fragment of an Aramaic dedication, dating from the 4th to 7th centuries CE, and the remnants of a medieval structure believed to be part of a synagogue.

 Ottoman era

 Under the Ottoman Empire, in 1596, Tulayl was a part of the nahiya ("subdistrict") of Jira, under the administration of Safad Sanjak, with a population of 215, or 36 households and 3 bachelors, all Muslims.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, bees, and water buffalos; a total of 3,107 Akçe.
 1/12 of the revenue went to a Waqf.